daktronics/cef-mixer/README.md

 ![cefmixer][demo1]

-The url can be specified as a command line argument: (width x height for the window size can also be specified)
+The url for the HTML layer can be specified as a command line argument: (width x height for the window size are also supported on the command-line)

 ```Batchfile
 cefmixer.exe https://threejs.org/examples/webgl_animation_keyframes_json.html --width=1920 --height=1080